 Scripture She put the basket in the tall grass that grew along the bank of the Nile River.
 Exodus 2:3

-Supplies juice boxes, brown cellophane/packing tape or brown ducktape, stick on felt in blue, small craft sticks, cotton balls, paper towels, markers
+Supplies juice boxes, brown cellophane/packing tape or brown duct tape, felt, small craft sticks, cotton balls, paper towels, markers, buckets of water

 Scripture After that, she couldn't hide him any longer.
 So she got a basket that was made out of the stems of tall grass.
 She coated it with tar.
 Exodus 2:3